yifanlu/Spider3DSTools/README.md

 is at the sample place.
 Additionally, you must make sure the ROP script is exactly 0x300 bytes long.
 If anyone has a way to automate this, please send a pull request.

+## Thanks

+* smea for ROP gadgets used in LoadCode
+* WinterMute for ROP boilerplate code and inspiration for MemoryDump